Starting a family can be a thrilling time, but it’s not uncommon for the process to be harder or more costly than you originally imagined.

 In the world of fundraising, there’s a whole set of best practices and guidelines around thanking people who donate to a cause—and it isn’t just about showing good manners.
 In this case, the cause is yours—take a moment to familiarize yourself with our essential guide to thanking donors.

-Successful in vitro fertilizations fundraising campaigns can serve as a model for your own.
+Successful in vitro fertilizations fundraisers can serve as a model for your own.
 Take a look at how these families told their story, post updates, and more: